Puglia guided walking tour

 Visiting Puglia is an adventure.
 It is a delightfully different world to the fashionable streets of Florence, Milan and Venice: little English is spoken; time is flexible; it has been little touched by tourism and surprises lurk around every corner.
 A trip to Puglia is a fascinating and rewarding experience, particularly in the spring.

-Without mountains, Puglia offers relaxed walking through undulating hills, following country lanes lined with drystone walls.
-The first four walks are in central Puglia, passing through forest, wheat fields, cherry orchards and olive groves.
-The last two are coastal walks: the first heads south down the Adriatic coast with glimpses of the mountains of Albania to the east and Corfu in the south (weather permitting) while the final walk winds along the Ionian coast through Puglia's oldest national park.
+Without mountains, Puglia offers relaxed walking through undulating hills, following country lanes lined with drystone walls or following trails along spectacular coast line.
+Three walks are in central Puglia, passing through forest, wheat fields, cherry orchards and olive groves.
+Two are coastal walks: the first heads south down the Adriatic coast with glimpses of the mountains of Albania to the east and Corfu in the south (weather permitting) while the other walk winds along the Ionian coast through Puglia's oldest national park.
 The main feature of all the walks in this season is the wildflowers.
 The walks range from 4 to 14 kilometres and take from 1 to 4 hours.
 In some cases it is possible to shorten the walks or opt out and join the walkers for lunch.

 In spring time the market gardens and kitchen gardens of Puglia are bursting with fresh produce (tomatoes, zucchini, egg-plants, artichokes, asparagus, fava beans) which provides the basis for all the region’s cooking.
 Pugliese cuisine is simple, rustic and cheerful, based on the abundance of its fertile plains and coast line.
 As Italy's wheat belt, pasta and a variety of excellent breads are pillars of Pugliese diet, as is olive oil (Puglia has over 50 million olive trees, some over 2000 years old).
 Puglia is bounded by two seas, the Adriatic and Ionian, and has an abundance of seafood, while the butchers of the Istria Valley are famous throughout Italy.
 One of the highlights of the tour is the cooking day towards the end of the tour, when the secrets of the local cuisine will be explored (see the initinerary for details).

 For a long time, Puglia was a workhorse, providing robust bulk wines to bolster the pallid wines of northern Italy.
 However, since the 1990s, a new generation of vignerons have reinvented the industry, launching traditional wines such as Primitivo (known as Zinfandel in the USA) onto the international market, as well as creating new wines from ancient grapes, many on the edge of extinction (such as susmaniello and minutollo).
-We will visit two wineries, one headed up by a young man in the Itria Valley and the second one of the most celebrated producers of Primitivo (where we'll have a light lunch after a degustation).
+We will visit two wineries, one headed up by a young man in the Itria Valley, while the second is one of the most celebrated producers of Primitivo (where we'll have a light lunch after a degustation).
+Wine is included with meals throughout the tour

 Interested in the Puglia walking tour in the spring: Bari to Lecce Guided Tour?Don't miss out, make your booking now.
 Book Now › Make an Enquiry ›

-Puglia walking tour in spring 2018: Bari to Lecce
+Puglia walking tour in spring, Tour 2: Bari to Lecce

 Tour Size7 to 15 people